18 Exercises That Show You Exactly What Muscles You Are Stretching

 16. Wide Forward Fold

-Muscles highlighted: Abductors and Hamstrings.
+Muscles targeted: Abductors and Hamstrings.
 This is a great exercise to open the hips and stretch the abductors and hamstrings.

 Sit on the floor and spread your legs wide.
 Don’t bend your knees and keep your legs on the floor.
 Bend forward by sliding your arms over your shins and pulling your torso behind you.